 - Used buy one get one free coupons for breakfast sandwiches at McDonald’s, and used the McD’s app for buy five get one free coffee credits.

-- And of course all this went on travel credit cards (aside from the plasma purchases), earning us miles and points to redeem for future vacations.
+- And of course all this went on our travel credit cards (aside from the plasma purchases), earning us miles and points to redeem for future vacations.
 And of course we paid them off as soon as we got home.